 Disadvantages of an LLC

 There is a cost to forming and maintaining the entity you create.
 There may also be an additional cost for tax preparation.
 I’ve talked to lawyers who will charge $600 for an entity creation and others that will charge $2,000.
 There are companies like IncFile who only charge $49 + state fee to get started, then there’s always LegalZoom which will do it for a couple hundred but who knows whether it's good enough.
 I’ve found that just to maintain any of my California LLCs, it’s about $800 a year for each one.
 Is the cost worth it?
 Well, that leads me to the next point.

 Unclear Asset Protection

-Unfortunately, simply have the letters “LLC” on the deed doesn’t necessarily fully protect the owner.
+Unfortunately, simply having the letters “LLC” on the deed doesn’t necessarily fully protect the owner.
 There are situations where it does protect well. . . and there are times when it doesn’t.
 Again, it's not fully clear what those situations might be.
 What’s in your operating agreement may help, but that depends on who helps create the entity.
 The only way you’ll know for sure is when a suit arises.

 Trouble Getting Financing